AndroidNextdoor/aws-kickstarter/README.md

-# AWS Kickstarter - Pro
+# AWS Kickstarter Pro
+## A Secure and Effective KickStarter for DevOps Engineers and Software Developers
-## This repo was designed to accompany a workshop on Katalon Testing with AWS Device Farm.
+### This repo was designed to accompany a workshop on Katalon Testing with AWS Device Farm.
 The roles included in the core modules are designed to demonstrate a solid organizational structure of IAM permissions.

 ## The roles created in the module are defines below: